j-morano/MIRAGE/README.md

 }
 ```

+## License

+This project is under the CC-BY-NC 4.0 license.
+See [LICENSE](LICENSE) for details.

 ## Acknowledgements

-MIRAGE code is mainly based on MultiMAE code base, along with timm, DeiT, DINO, MoCo-v3, BEiT, MAE-priv, MAE, mmsegmentation and other repositories.
+MIRAGE code is mainly based on MultiMAE, along with timm, DeiT, DINO, MoCo-v3, BEiT, MAE-priv, MAE, and mmsegmentation.
 We thank the authors for making their code available.

 * <https://github.com/EPFL-VILAB/MultiMAE>